codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 * **Fewer people go hungry** by closing the SNAP participation gap
 * **Fewer people go to jail** by safely reducing unnecessary incarceration
 * **More people get work** by increasing employment among those who are the hardest to employ
-* Digital will become a core competency of government
+* **Digital will become a core competency of government** by employing people with digital skillsets.
-* The vendor ecosystem will change to become more responsive to user needs

 # Our values
 *what we are like as an organization*

 1. **Empathy is our operating system.** We have a deep empathy for the people we work with.
-We seek to understand the problems they have, we put ourselves in their shoes, and we work tirelessly to serve them.
+We seek to understand the problems they face and we work tirelessly to serve them.
 2. **No one is coming.
 It's up to us.** We don't wait to be asked; we act.
 We don't ask for permission; we find a way.
 We don't talk change; we deliver it.
-3. **Build the movement; cultivate the karass.** No one organization can fulfill this vision; we will succeed through a movement that invites everyone to roll up their sleeves and do their part.
+3. **Build the movement.** No one organization can fulfill this vision; we will succeed through a movement that invites everyone to roll up their sleeves and do their part.

 # Our operating principles
 *The ideas that guide the decisions we make*